jspecify/jspecify-reference-checker/README.md

 and need to be worked around as described later in this section:

 ```
-# Download the checker, its fork of Checker Framework, and the unreleased JSpecify code and samples:
+# Download the checker plugin:

 $ git clone https://github.com/jspecify/nullness-checker-for-checker-framework
 $ cd nullness-checker-for-checker-framework
-$ ./initialize-project

 # Build it: